Well Person Clinics

 Some clinics may offer a wider range of services.
 Please contact the surgery for more information.

-The baby clinic is held by Dr Parrish on a Tuesday afternoon.
+The baby clinic is held by Dr Parrish on a Tuesday morning.
 Child health development checks and a full immunisation service are offered.
 Please give the receptionist details of your requirements.
 The practice nurse also offers immunisation services by appointment

 This is normally available from October to November each year for patients in high risk groups (diabetics, chest and heart disease) and particularly all those over 65.
 Details will be advertised in the surgery and appointments can be made through reception in the normal manner from mid-August.
 All those with chest problems are encouraged to take advantage of this vaccine.